-1) Quick-view sanction diagram: 'The RBC Rhombus' - the graphic (below) is designed to give a rough and quick overview of expectations for rewards and sanctions.
-This is inherently a flexible structure and actual rewards may very dependent on the context and extent of achievement, while sanctions may depend on the aggravating and mitigating factors mentioned in this policy.
+'The RBC Rhombus' - the graphic below - is designed to give a quick overview of expectations for rewards and sanctions.
+This is inherently a flexible structure and actual rewards may very dependent on the context, while sanctions may depend on the aggravating and mitigating factors.

 One important purpose of this diagram is to encourage students to consider their behaviour overall and look at good behaviour as something that could be achieved and recognised.
-A further, important purpose of the diagram is to help students understand behavioural boundaries and avoid sanctions.
+A further, important purpose of the RBC Rhombus is to help students understand behavioural boundaries and avoid sanctions.
 The philosophy is, 'sanctions exist so as not to be used'.

 This diagram must be understood in the context of the aggravating and mitigating factors mentioned above, so the offence may end up leading to a higher or lower sanction than the one identified here.
-For example, deliberate vandalism leading to serious damage or destruction of property could in theory incur a suspension or expulsion, while accidental vandalism through carelessness might lead to a lower-level sanction.
+For example, deliberate vandalism leading to serious damage or destruction of property could in theory incur an exclusion, while accidental vandalism through carelessness might lead to a lower level sanction.